hemantasapkota/hemantasapkota.github.io/_src/content/posts/getting-started-with-google-protobuf-in-eclipse.md

 ##  2. Setting up Google Protobuf - Eclipse plugin ##

- Now, we create an eclipse plugin from existing JAR archive just like the way we did it here: [http://hsapkota.com.au/index.php/blog/eclipse/22-creating-eclipse-plugins-from-any-jar-archives-or-existing-frameworks][4]
+ Now, we create an eclipse plugin from existing JAR archive just like the way we did it [here][4].

 ### Create a new Eclipse plugin project from existing JAR archives